keberso/aws-eks-workshop/5-deploy-sample-microservices/README.md

     Note: Also, check the browser tab where we can see our application running.
 You should now see traffic flowing to multiple backend services.

+## Scale the Front End Application

+1. Scale up the front end services:

+    ```bash
+    kubectl scale deployment ecsdemo-frontend --replicas=3
+    ```
+2. Confirm by looking at deployments again:

+    ```bash
+    kubectl get deployments
+    ```

+    Note: Also, check the browser tab where we can see our application running.
+You should now see traffic flowing to multiple backend services.

 ## Contgratulations!
    You have created and scaled your first Kubernetes service!